walnuthq/madara-docs/docs/tutorials/quickstart_chain.md

 ```
 ### Save an example contract locally

-We will use a very simple counter contract as an example.
+We will use a very simple balance contract as an example.
 Replace the contents of `src/lib.cairo` with:

 ```rust
 #[starknet::interface]